 Indonesia calls for negotiation and diplomacy after Russia attacks Ukraine, will not impose sanctions

-Meanwhile, Thailand has urged a peaceful settlement to the situation while the Philippines is stepping up repatriation efforts.
+Thailand has also urged a peaceful settlement to the situation, while Malaysia and the Philippines are stepping up repatriation efforts.

 JAKARTA: Indonesia on Thursday (Feb 24) called for negotiation and diplomacy after Russia invaded Ukraine, while stopping short of announcing sanctions on Moscow.